Code-Institute-Submissions/Explore_County_Durham/README.md

 1. **First Time Visitor**

 i.
 Click the **learn more** button on the home page. <br>
 ii.
 Does the jumbotron appear? <br>
 iii.
 Is the text in the jumbotron clear and easy to read? <br>
 iv.
 Click the **click here** button. <br>
 v.
 Does the explore page open? <br>
 vi.
 Does the map load and are the markers visible? <br>
 vii.
 When the markers are clicked does an info window appear? <br>
 vii.
 Is the text visible and easy to read?

 **All tests performed and no errors found.**

 2. **Person from the local area**

 i.
 Click on the explore link in the navigation bar. ii.
 Does the explore page open? <br>
 iii.
 Does the map load and are the markers visible? <br>
 iv.
 When the markers are clicked does an info window appear? <br>
 v.
 Is the text visible and easy to read?

 **All tests performed and no errors found.**

 3. **Parent**

 i.
 Click on the explore link in the navigation bar. <br>
 ii.
 Does the explore page open? <br>
 iii.
 Does the map load and are the markers visible? <br>
 iv.
 When the markers are clicked does an info window appear? <br>
 v.
 Is the text visible and easy to read? vi.
 Is there enough information about the attraction for someone to know if it is family friendly? <br>

 **All tests performed and no errors found.**

 4. **Reviews Page**

 i.
 Click on the reviews link in the navigation bar. <br>
 ii.
 Does the reviews page open? <br>
 iii.
 Is the user able to distinguish between the different attractions> <br>
 iv.
 Does an image of each attraction appear? <br>
 v.
 Is the text below the image clear and easy to read? <br>
 vi.
 If I hover over an image does another review appear and the previous review disappear?

 **All tests performed and no errors found.**

 5. **Leave a review / submit details**

 i.
 Click on the contact link in the navigation bar. <br>
 ii.
 Does the contact page appear? <br>
 iii.
 Click the submit button to submit a blank form, does the required field message apear? <br>
 iv.
 Test the email field with an incorrect email address, can the form be submitted?
 v.
 Place 10 characters in the text box and press submit.
 Do you get a message about the minimum number of characters? vi.
 Fill out all the fields correctly and click submit, can the form be submitted? vii.
+Does the form clear after it has been submitted? <br>
+viii.
+Does an alert appear to say your request has been sent after the form is submitted? <br>
+ix.
 Is an email received with the details submitted in the form?

 **All tests performed and no errors found.**

 6. **Social Media links**

 i.
 Are the social media links visible on the home page? <br>
 ii.
 Click on the explore, reviews and contact pages, are the social media links visible on both of these pages? <br>
 iii.
 On each of the pages, home page, explore, reviews and contact page, click the facebook social media link, does facebook open? <br>
 iv.
 On each of the pages, home page, explore, reviews and contact page, click the twitter social media link, does twitter open? <br>
 v.
 On each of the pages, home page, explore, reviews and contact page, click the istagram social media link, does instagram open? <br>
 vi.
 On each of the pages, home page, explore, reviews and contact page, click the pinterest social media link, does pinterest open? <br>

 **All tests performed and no errors found.**

 **I tested the website on the following browsers using a Microsoft Surface Pro on Windows 10 pro.**

 * Google Chrome - Version 84.0.4147.105 (Official Build) (64-bit)
-*
+* Microsoft Edge - Version 84.0.522.52 (Official build) (64-bit)
+* Mozilla Firefox - 79.0 (64-bit)

+The website worked very well on all of these browsers.
+The map loaded and markers and info windows appeared.
+The reviews changed if I hovered over an image on each browser.
+The contact form worked correctly, and all social media links worked correctly.

+**I tested the website on a number of devices as listed below**

+Google Pixel 3 xl using Google Chrome on Android 10.

+Moto E5 using using Google Chrome on Android 8.1.

+Ipad 6th Generation using Safari on IOS 13.4.

+Iphone 8 using Safari on IOS 13.4.